Definition & Classification

 The effects of decompensated heart failure are a reduction in cardiac output coupled with an increased metabolic demand, which leads to pulmonary ± systemic venous congestion.
 Congestion is a consequence of the natural compensatory mechanisms resulting from circulatory failure.
 These mechanisms, from our evolutionary past, were designed to deal with circulatory failure as a result of intravascular depletion either from blood loss due to injury or fluid loss from dehydration.
 Circulatory failure from pump failure, as a consequence of modern longevity, diet and lifestyle, would be rare in our ancestors.
 The compensatory mechanisms thus designed to reduce the impact of a reduction in circulating volume, through fluid retention, tachycardia, increasing myocardial contractility and vasoconstriction, become counterproductive when the underlying cause is cardiac (pump) failure itself.

-An understanding of these compensatory mechanisms is useful in defining the rationale for therapy but control of the cardiovascular system is extremely complex and further reading advised.
+An understanding of these compensatory mechanisms is useful in defining the rationale for therapy but control of the cardiovascular system is extremely complex (see further reading).
 Neurohormonal control begins with the autonomic nervous system and baroreceptors in the aortic arch, carotid body and atria which respond to blood pressure and atrial stretch.
 In the case of heart failure these sensors trigger the sympathetic nervous system (SNS) and inhibit the parasympathetic nervous system (PNS).

-The net effect of these neurohumoral responses is to attempt to maintain arterial pressure through arterial vasoconstriction and increase ventricular filling by venous constriction and increased blood volume.
+The net effect of these neurohumoral responses is to attempt to maintain arterial pressure through arterial vasoconstriction and increase ventricular filling by venous constriction enhancing preload.
 However these haemodynamic changes contribute to adverse LV remodelling, worsening ventricular function and a vicious circle of increased neurohormonal activation.
 The final consequences are fibrosis, maladaptive hypertrophy and dilation, oxidative stress and arrhythmogenesis.

 Treatment of cardiac failure is thus aimed at reducing these maladaptive responses, principally by targeting the neurohumoral response.
 Diuretics reduce congestion and β blockers mitigate the effects of SNS activation.
 RAAS activation is reduced by an angiotensin-converting enzyme inhibitor (ACEi) e.g. captopril, or an angiotensin receptor blocker (ARB) e.g. valsartan, and a mineralocorticoid receptor antagonist (MRA) e.g. spironolactone.
 Neprilysin inhibitors e.g. sacubitril are available and usually used in combination with an angiotensin receptor blocker (ARNi) e.g. sacubitril/valsartan (Entresto).
 Newer classes of drugs are also emerging such as the SGLT2 inhibitors (sodium-glucose transporter-2) e.g. Dapagliflozin, which impair the absorption of sodium and glucose in the kidney and enhance diuresis and Vericiguat which stimulates soluble Guanylate Cyclase (sGC) to produce cyclic Guanosine Monophosphate (cGMP) which plays a role in vasodilation and acts as an anti-proliferation and anti-fibrotic agent.